Fr33m4nNn/Excel_Projects/README.md

 🔗 Data Source: [Water Pollution and Disease Dataset on Kaggle](https://www.kaggle.com/datasets/khushikyad001/water-pollution-and-disease/data)

+⚠️ Disclaimer: The dataset used in this project contains simulated values and does not represent actual real-world statistics.
+All results and insights are for demonstration and learning purposes only.

 ## 📊 Dashboard File
 My final dashboard is in [Water_Pollution_Dashboard.xlsx](Water_Pollution_Dashboard.xlsx)